fdstevex/FDSAddPhotoButton/README.md

 A simple iOS Add Photo button, modeled after the photo in the Contacts app.

 The button either displays "add photo", with a dotted line border, or shows the photo in a shadowed photo frame with an edit label.
+The user can choose a photo from their device, or use the camera to take a photo.
 A delegate callback informs the client app when the user either adds or removes a photo.

 ![Add Photo](/screenshots/addphoto.png "Add Photo")
 ![Edit Photo](/screenshots/editphoto.png "Edit Photo")